Nick Freitas: 2021

+2023

+Freitas ran for re-election again in 2023, in the post-reapportionment District 62.
+He won the general election on November 7, with 62% of the vote.

 Congressional campaigns

 2018 U.S. Senate election

 Freitas sought the Republican nomination for the United States Senate seat in the 2018 election.
 He was endorsed by Senators Rand Paul and Mike Lee.
 During the Republican primary campaign, Freitas characterized his rival, Prince William County Chairman Corey Stewart, as a "hate-monger."
 He said, "we must reject Corey Stewart's dog-whistling of White supremacists, anti-Semites, and racists."

 In the June 2018 primary, Freitas narrowly lost the Republican nomination.
 Stewart took 44.9% of the vote, Freitas took 43.1% of the vote, and E. W. Jackson took 12.0% of the vote."

 2020 U.S. House election

 In December 2019, Freitas announced his candidacy for Virginia's 7th congressional district, in which he sought and won the Republican Party nomination to challenge incumbent Representative Abigail Spanberger in the 2020 general election.
 Freitas earned early endorsements from conservative organizations the Club for Growth and FreedomWorks.
 Freitas was considered to be an early front-runner for the Republican nomination due to opinion polls giving him the lead in support and name recognition.
 Freitas's state delegate district includes much of the congressional district's western portion.

 Freitas lost the closely fought election, receiving about 49% of the vote to Spanberger's 51% of the vote.
 Spanberger dominated in the most populous parts of the district, in Chesterfield and Henrico counties in Greater Richmond, while Freitas led in the less-populous parts of the district in outlying Culpeper, Orange, Spotsylvania, Louisa, Goochland, Powhatan, Amelia, and Nottoway counties.
 Ultimately, Spanberger's combined 43,000-vote margin in Henrico and Chesterfield proved too much for Freitas to overcome; it was more than five times Spanberger's overall margin of 8,400 votes.

-Nick Freitas (Republican Party) is a member of the Virginia House of Delegates, representing District 30.
-He assumed office in 2016.
-His current term ends on January 10, 2024.